-She was born and raised in 西安, 陕西 as well as Bowling Green, Ohio.
-She received her BA in Creative Writing with honors from Ohio Wesleyan University.
-She is currently an MFA candidate at Indiana University where she’s served as Poetry Editor of Indiana Review.
+I was born and raised in 西安, 陕西, then later in Bowling Green, Ohio.
+I earned a BA in Creative Writing with honors from Ohio Wesleyan University and an MFA at Indiana University where I served as poetry editor of the Indiana Review.

-She lives in in Minneapolis with her partner and plants and works at Graywolf Press.
+I live in in Minneapolis with my partner and plants, and edit books at Graywolf Press.